python/mypy/mypyc/doc/introduction.rst

 Here are examples of use cases where mypyc can be effective:

-* You have a particular module in your project that you want to make faster.
-Add type annotations and compile it for easy performance gains.
+* Your project has a particular module that is critical for performance.
+Add type annotations and compile it for quick performance gains.

-* You are using mypy to type check your code and want to further take advantage of type annotations by compiling with mypyc.
+* You've been using mypy to type check your code.
+Using mypyc is now easy since your code is already annotated.

 * You want your entire program to be as fast as possible.
 You compile all modules (except tests) for each release.
 You continue to use interpreted mode during development, for a faster edit-run cycle.
-  (This is how mypy achieved a 4x end-to-end performance improvement through mypyc!)
+  (This is how mypy achieved a 4x end-to-end performance improvement through mypyc.)

-* You maintain a C extension, and you want to improve productivity and make maintenance easier by rewriting your module in Python.
-You may be able to use mypyc to get performance comparable to your original C extension.
+* You are writing a new module that must be fast.
+You write the module in Python, and focus on primitives that mypyc can optimize well.
+The module is much faster when compiled, and you've saved a lot of effort compared to writing an extension in C (and you don't need to know C).

-* You are writing a new module that needs to be fast.
-You write the module in Python, but focus on primitives that mypyc can compile efficiently.
-Performance is much higher than pure Python, while you have greatly higher developer productivity compared to writing an extension in C.
+* You've written a C extension, but you are unhappy with it, and would prefer to maintain Python code.
+In some cases you can switch to Python and use mypyc to get performance comparable to the original C.

 Development status
 ------------------